 If you want trip cancellation or delay insurance, you’ll need to purchase a separate policy — Amex’s site quoted me between $118 and $340 for a weeklong, two-person trip that cost $4,000.

-While Bank of America credit card travel insurance doesn’t come standard with all its cards, you will find decent coverage on the Bank of America® Premium Rewards® Credit Card (Review).
+While Bank of America’s credit card travel insurance doesn’t come standard with all its cards, you will find decent coverage on the Bank of America® Premium Rewards® Credit Card.
 It covers trip delays, cancellation, and interruption; delayed and lost baggage; travel accidents; and even emergency evacuation.

 Though Discover used to offer $50,000 of “flight accident insurance” for death on a common carrier, it phased out this benefit (and several others) in 2018.
 We would not recommend any Discover cards for travel insurance.

 Capital One offers basic credit card travel insurance through Visa and Mastercard.
-Which means that, while you’ll get travel accident coverage, you won’t see luggage protections until you reach the Visa Signature or World Mastercard levels.
-(Here’s where you can access the different benefits guides.)
+This means that, while you’ll get travel accident coverage, you won’t see luggage protections until you reach the Visa Signature or World Mastercard levels.

 One bonus?
 Capital One doesn’t charge foreign transaction fees on its cards, making it a good issuer for international travel.

 Like Capital One, U.S. Bank extends Visa’s travel insurance to its customers with Visa cards.
-So with the U.S. Bank Altitude Reserve Visa Infinite® Card (Review), for example, you’ll get trip delay/cancellation/interruption and emergency evacuation coverage, among quite a few others.
+So with the U.S. Bank Altitude Reserve Visa Infinite® Card, for example, you’ll get trip delay/cancellation/interruption and emergency evacuation coverage, among quite a few others.

 You can check the benefits for all U.S. Bank cards on its site.